OuroborozDragon/odin-recipes/README.md

 # odin-recipes
-Recipe website courtesy of odin
+Recipe website courtesy of odin.
 In this project I will build a basic recipe website using html.